 Colleen from “The Ties That Bind” investigation summed up the financial rewards: “Money-wise and opportunity-wise, [being an only child] has given me more than I ever could have had if I had a sibling.”

 This college student remembers her parents’ financial struggles and is glad that they didn’t have to “live through those years supporting another life.
 My friend has two siblings, and she was stressed over not being able to return to school because of finances and the threat of her family being evicted from their house.
 Call me selfish, but I’d much rather have this life.”

 The Long View

-Like so many only children who are old enough to have gained perspective on their childhoods, one woman noted that she and her husband were only children and loved it so much they wished the same for their one child.
+So many only children who are old enough have gained perspective on their childhoods.
+One woman noted that she and her husband were only children.
+They loved it so much they wished the same for their one child.
 “We both loved being only children and feel it has truly helped us throughout our lives.”

 This post was adapted from The Case for the Only Child: Your Essential Guide.